 Alternatively, park a very short distance east at Mirror Lake.
 This actually makes the hiking approach shorter, but I have seen this spot closed several times.

-For purposes of this page, I have, in a bold stroke of imagination, called the three couloirs North, Middle, and South Lookout Couloirs.
+For purposes of this page, I have, in a bold stroke of imagination, called the three couloirs North

 From either parking area, pick up the Lakes Trail, which climbs to a saddle between Medicine Bow Peak and Sugarloaf Mountain and is one of the three primary routes hikers use to climb Medicine Bow Peak.

 As you approach Lookout Lake and the unnamed lake just south of it, begin looking for a way across to the couloir(s) you want to climb.
 Ideally, you should leave the trail and cross over to the western side of the lakes before

 Just west of the unnamed lake are two small tarns, and South and Middle Lookout Couloirs are directly west of them.
 The other couloir is a short distance north.

 I only climbed Middle Lookout Couloir.
 Therefore, I can only provide firsthand detail for that climb; the details I give for the other two are based on visual observation and on speculation stemming from my experiences with the one I did climb.

 We could also refer to this is "South Old Main Couloir" since it is the first major couloir south of Old Main and is very close to the rock face itself.